French craft beer and regional food pairing on a table.

 Complement or Contrast Flavors

-This is probably the most important part for me.
-I ask myself: do I want the beer to taste similar to the food, or do I want it to be the opposite?
-For example, if I have a rich, creamy cheese, I might go for a beer with a bit of tartness or carbonation to cut through that richness.
-That’s contrasting.
-On the other hand, if I’m having something with roasted notes, like a dark meat, I might pick a dark beer that also has some roasted or malty flavors.
-That’s complementing.
-It’s all about creating a conversation between the beer and the food on my plate.
+Honestly, this is probably the most important part for me.
+I keep asking myself: do I want the beer to taste kind of similar to the food, or do I want it to do the exact opposite?
+Like, for example if I’ve got a rich creamy cheese, I might reach for a beer that has some tartness or carbonation, so it slices through that heaviness.
+That’s the contrast, right.

 Match Beer and Food Intensity